main banner

 Officer Commanding coast Defences, W/command.

+The crash had involved the six man crew of a Vickers Wellington anti submarine patrol aircraft flying with RAF 221 Squadron from the RAF base at Limavady in Northern Ireland.
 On the day after the crash 221 Squadron filed the following report with the Officer Commanding RAF Limavady.

-1. Wellington W.5653 (aircraft letter '0'), F/O. Cattley and crew, was ordered to carry out an A/S patrol from Limavady on the 11th April,.
+1. Wellington W.5653 (aircraft letter 'Q'), F/O. Cattley and crew, was ordered to carry out an A/S patrol from Limavady on the 11th April,.
 1941.
 They took off at 0555 hours and were due to return at 1455 hours.

 2. At 1440 hours I went to the Regional Control Office to see what method of approach the pilot was intending to use, i.e. S.I. beacon or descent through cloud using his 'Q' code, as the cloud base was then 1000 - 1200 ft. over the aerodrome and.
 8/900 ft. on the hills.